Unikamo/YANRAK/README.md

 # YANRAK
- Yet ANother RAndom Kernel I created (and will create) because I'm bored
+ Yet ANother RAndom Kernel I created (and will proably not continue to update) because I'm bored